 Fresh blood products are products that can be manufactured by simple separation of blood into its components via centrifugation.
-Prior to issuing product, there are a number of steps undertaken by the Blood Service to improve the safety of the products supplied.
+Prior to issuing product, there are a number of steps undertaken by the Australian Red Cross Lifeblood (Lifeblood) to improve the safety of the products supplied.
 These include:

 - Mandatory testing – ABO and RhD blood type, viral screening, red cell antibody screening and syphilis testing.

 - Leucodepletion – all red cells and platelets are filtered to remove white blood cells